CartoDB/qlik-open-in-carto/README.md

 In any case, the _User name_ and _Dataset name_ fields are not required unless you want to export data to CARTO and visualize the corresponding app at the same time.

 ![](img/dashboard.png)

-### Caveats

-In some cases, refreshing the visualization will not happen automatically.
-If that is the case, you will have to zoom in/out or pan the map for the changes to be visible or even reload the page in Qlik Sense, due to the caching policy it implements.